nebula-plugins/nebula-project-plugin/README.md

 Nebula IntegTest Plugin
 =======================
 A corrolary from the Facet Plugin is a concrete Facet, this plugin provides one specifically for Integration Tests.
-By applying this plugin, you'll get an integrationTest Test task, where sources go in src/integTest/java and dependencies can go into integTestCompile and integTestRuntime (which extend from the test SourceSet).
-For example:
+By applying this plugin, you'll get an `integrationTest` Test task, where sources go in `src/integTest/java` and dependencies can go into `integTestCompile` and `integTestRuntime` (which extend from the test SourceSet), with the 'check' task depending on the task.
+To apply the plugin:

     apply plugin: 'nebula.integtest'

+Alternatively, the task can be a standalone task that isn't depended on by `check` by applying:

+    apply plugin: 'nebula.integtest-standalone'